Judeorabueze/Local-User-Account-Management/README.md

 - Environment: Virtualized home lab.

 ## Methodology / Approach Adopted

+<b>1.
+Add a local user "Richard" and set the user's password to ask for a change at next logon.</b>
 - Open VirtualBox Hypervisor and start Windows 11 Virtual Machine.
 - Search for Run and open the Run prompt.
 - Enter lusrmgr.msc and click OK.